Sicilian Chicken Tortellini Soup is easy to prepare, ready in under 45 minutes, and made with wholesome ingredients.

 Add Italian seasoning, salt, pepper, and flour and stir together until vegetables are coated.

-Stir in the chicken broth and bring to a boil, and cook for 12-15 minutes.
+Stir in the chicken broth, boil, and cook for 12-15 minutes.

-Add in parmesan cheese, shredded chicken & heavy cream, and continue to cook over medium-high heat for 8-10 minutes.
+Add in parmesan cheese, shredded chicken & heavy cream, and cook over medium-high heat for 8-10 minutes.

 Reduce to medium heat.
 Add in refrigerated pasta and cook for 5 minutes.